 Keen to gain all round experiences in public health, health policy, operational management, strategic planning and project management, Nonie hopes to develop the necessary management skills and leadership qualities to become a valued member of the health sector of tomorrow.

 Prior to joining the program Simonne worked as an Occupational Therapist in Australia and the United Kingdom.
-She has experience working within community health, emergency, acute and subacute hospital settings.
+She has experience working clinically within community health, emergency, acute and subacute hospital settings.

 Throughout the internship program Simonne wants to further develop her skills and experience in managing the complexities of health service delivery.
 She’s passionate about making positive changes to patient care, service integration and accessibility throughout her career.